elijaharita/eseed-window/readme.md

 Called when a key is pressed or released. `e` contains a key code and a boolean indicating whether it was pressed or released.

+Individual key states can also be queried with `.isKeyDown(esd::wnd::Key)`.

+Toggleable keys' toggle states (such as caps lock) can be queried with `.isKeyToggled(esd::wnd::Key)`.

+Keys

 #### Keyboard Char Input
 ```cpp
 window.keyCharHandler = [](char32_t c) { ... };